jordanate/machine-learning-classification/README.md

   <img width = '760' height = '500' src="https://github.com/jordanate/machine-learning-classification/blob/main/images/optimal_thresh.png">
 </p>

-The optimal True Postive Rate and False Positive Rate are denoted by the red dot on the graph.
+The optimal True Positive Rate and False Positive Rate are denoted by the red dot on the graph, which are provided by the optimal threshold of ~0.446.

 <p align = 'center'>
   <img width = '700' height = '500' src="https://github.com/jordanate/machine-learning-classification/blob/main/images/roc-auc_m2.png">